 Trans Man/Woman:

-This term refers to people who were either born as a man and identify as a woman, or who were born as a woman and identify as a man.
-People who identify themselves this way often transition socially and/or medically.
-A transwoman is someone who was assigned the gender ‘male’ at birth (AMAB), but who transitions to a woman.
-A transman is someone who was assigned the gender ‘female’ at birth (AFAB), and who transitions to a man.
+This term refers to people who were assigned one gender at birth and identify with another binary gender.
+People who identify this way may transition socially and/or medically.
+A trans woman is someone who was assigned the gender ‘male’ at birth (AMAB) and identifies as a woman.
+A trans man is someone who was assigned the gender ‘female’ at birth (AFAB) and identifies as a man.

 Crossdressing:

-People who crossdress temporarily put themselves into a gender expression that doesn’t (completely) align with their assigned gender at birth.
-For example, a person who was assigned male at birth, and who identifies as a man most of the time, can enjoy wearing dresses in the moments they feel more aligned with a feminine gender expression.
+People who crossdress temporarily express themselves through clothing or presentation that doesn’t (completely) align with their assigned gender at birth.
+For example, a person who was assigned male at birth and who identifies as a man most of the time may choose to wear dresses during moments when they feel more aligned with a feminine gender expression.

 Click here if you want to read more about Transgender.